brandonzstride/kocaml-cubing/README.md

 This project is entirely my interpretation of Herbert Kociemba's explanation on [kociemba.org](http://kociemba.org/cube.htm).
 I do not refer to any code that implements the Two-Phase algorithm.

 TODO:
-* Fix reflection symmetry's behavior on corner orientation.
+* Maybe: Fix reflection symmetry's behavior on corner orientation.
-* Verify symmetry coordinates are consistent.
+* Verify symmetry coordinates are consistent--they aren't.
 * Implement A*.
 * Implement pruning tables.
 * Implement repeated search for worse phase1 result and better phase2 result.